NexusMutual/docs/docs/overview/claims-history/euler.md

 ### Denied claims

-Claims assessors reviewed and denied Claim V2 1.
+Claim assessors reviewed and denied Claim V2 1.

 Claim V2 1 was the first Sherlock Excess Cover claim, which requested a claim payment that did not factor in the $500,000 deductible included in the cover wording.
-The Sherlock team filed another claim, Claim V2 10, which claims assessors reviewed and approved after the request claim amount factored in the deductible.
+The Sherlock team filed another claim, Claim V2 10, which claim assessors reviewed and approved after the request claim amount factored in the deductible.

 ### Euler Finance reimbursement